zachmccabe/zachmccabe.github.io/_briars/briars.md

 <!-- some JPG here -->

-To structure this project, I decided to borrow as much as a could from the information architects and their atomized patterns.
+To structure this project, I decided to borrow as much as I could from the information architects and their atomized patterns.

 For Briars, the atom is a diary entry -- a single picture, its metadata, occasionally some notes.
 It’s not too different from the classic image-plus-caption structure familiar to photojournalists.
 What is new (to me) is how these little pieces flow and scale.